 Governance and Decision-Making

 Effective governance is the backbone of any cooperative.
 Members typically elect a board or steering committee for budgeting, vendor selection, and maintenance oversight.
 Regular meetings, transparent financial reporting, and clear bylaws ensure accountability.
 Some co-ops implement consensus-based decision-making, inviting all members to vote on significant issues.
-This democratic structure aligns with cooperative principles and builds community cohesion around shared goals.
+This democratic structure aligns with cooperative principles and building communities around causes shared goals.

 Technology and Infrastructure Considerations